RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies an optional script used to determine if the waveform started properly.
+description: Specifies an optional bash script used to determine if the waveform started properly.
 A script exit value of `0` indicates the waveform started successfully.

 parameter: `status_script`
 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies an optional script to check the status for the waveform.
+description: Specifies an optional bash script to check the status for the waveform.
 A script exit value of `0` indicates the waveform is alive.

 parameter: `query_script`
 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies an optional script used to get a detailed status output for the waveform.
+description: Specifies an optional bash script used to get a detailed status output for the waveform.
 This is useful to return a custom status string for the components in the waveform.

 parameter: `environment`
 required: No